rickandrew2/SleepQuality_Predictor/docs/README.md

-# Sleep Quality Predictor
+# Sleep Quality & Disorder Predictor

-A Flask web application that predicts sleep quality based on various lifestyle and health factors.
+A Flask web application that predicts both sleep quality (as a category) and the likelihood/type of sleep disorder based on various lifestyle and health factors, with actionable lifestyle insights.

 ## Features

-- Predicts sleep quality score based on multiple factors:
+- Predicts **sleep quality category** (High, Medium, Low) based on multiple factors
-  - Sleep Duration
+- Predicts **sleep disorder** (None, Insomnia, Sleep Apnea)
-  - Physical Activity Level
-  - Stress Level
-  - BMI Category
-  - Heart Rate
-  - Daily Steps
-  - Age
-  - Gender
 - Uses machine learning models trained on real sleep health data
-- Provides quality classification (Poor to Outstanding)
+- Provides clear, actionable lifestyle insights based on your results
 - Modern, responsive UI
 - Real-time predictions
 - Visualizes feature importance (traditional and SHAP)

-## Sleep Quality Scale
+## Sleep Quality Categories

-The model predicts sleep quality on a scale from 4 to 9, where:
+The model predicts sleep quality as one of three categories:
-- 4: Poor - Indicates significant sleep issues that need attention
-- 5: Fair - Suggests room for improvement in sleep habits
-- 6: Good - Represents adequate sleep quality
-- 7: Very Good - Shows healthy sleep patterns
-- 8: Excellent - Indicates optimal sleep quality
+- **High:** Excellent sleep quality.
+Keep it up!
-- 9: Outstanding - Represents exceptional sleep quality
+- **Medium:** Good, but could improve.
+- **Low:** Needs attention.
+Try to improve your sleep habits.

-This scale is based on the original dataset measurements and represents the actual sleep quality assessments.
+This grouping is based on the original dataset's sleep quality scores, but is more robust and user-friendly than a raw numeric score.
 The model uses a Random Forest Classifier trained on real sleep health data to make predictions.

 ### Input Ranges and Categories